nonoo/kappanhang/README.md

   - `txpwr`: current transmit power setting in percent
   - `audio`: current status of the audio monitor (see the *Hotkeys* section in this README for more information about this feature)
-  - `S meter`: periodically refreshed S meter value

-- Second status bar line:
+- Third status bar line:
   - `up`: how long the audio/serial connection is active
   - `rtt`: roundtrip communication latency with the server
   - `up/down`: currently used upload/download bandwidth (only considering UDP